Tahir Ali: Foreign policy positions

 As of May 2025, Ali is the chair of the All-Party Parliamentary Groups for Kuwait, Turkey and Yemen.

 Ali has been critical of the government of Narendra Modi in India.
 In March 2021, he expressed his "absolute support for, and solidarity with, the farmers protesting in India" and called for sanctions to be imposed on the government of India, citing the "abuse the human and civil rights not only of farmers, but of Kashmiri people through the military occupation of the region".
 Ali further said that "political opponents of Modi in India are at risk of arbitrary arrest, and the civil liberties of all Indians are being eroded by an extremist, rightwing government".

 On 24 February 2022, following the 2022 Russian invasion of Ukraine, Ali was one of 11 Labour MPs threatened with losing the party whip after they signed a statement by the Stop the War Coalition which questioned the legitimacy of NATO and accused the military alliance of "eastward expansion".
 All 11 MPs subsequently removed their signatures.

 He is a member of Labour Friends of Palestine and the Middle East.
 During Prime Minister's Questions on 24 January 2024, Ali stirred controversy around the Gaza war.
 He asserted that Prime Minister Rishi Sunak bore responsibility for "the blood of thousands of innocent people on his hands," sparking significant public and parliamentary attention.
 In response to the backlash, Ali issued a formal apology on the same day, expressing regret for the choice of words, whilst maintaining his steadfast views on the Middle East.
 He acknowledged the need to apologise for the manner in which he described the Prime Minister.

+In a parliamentary debate on 15 September 2026, Ali responded to another MP, who called for Hamas to be disarmed, by asking “should we not also be calling for Israel’s disarmament, given the atrocities that have been committed?
+Previous Governments have intervened in the middle east to take action on human rights abuses and protect international trade routes.
+Is it not about time that military action was taken against Israel as well?”
+He posted a video of his comment on social media, but later deleted it and apologised for “wrongly [giving] the impression that I support the use of military force against Israel.
+Those are not my views, and I apologise unreservedly.
+I do not support military action anywhere in the Middle East and have long been a campaigner for peace and conflict resolution.”